kdgcy/dev/README.md

 Hello! this is the first I edit my code directly in github!
 Amen

-Adding attribute in second input
+Adding attribute in second input (done)